 Do you interview all applicants and when will I know if my daughter has an interview?

 - Parents of all applicants for Junior and Senior Kindergarten will take part in an interview (approximately 30 minutes) with our Admissions team.
 As part of your application checklist, you will be able to book an interview time.

 Applicants for Grade 6 who have met the preliminary admissions requirements, based on the application, report cards, in-house assessments, will be invited to an interview.
 Applicants will receive communication about an interview and next steps on February 5, 2021.

-Applicants for Grade 8 who have met the preliminary admissions requirements, based on the application, report cards, in-house assessments and SSAT results, will be invited to an interview.
+Applicants for Grade 8 who have met the preliminary admissions requirements, based on the application, report cards, and in-house assessments, will be invited to an interview.
 Applicants will receive communication about an interview and next steps on December 11, 2020.